 Firstly, there is no lifeguard on duty.

-It is worth noting that it is safe to swim at Freights Bay, but just remember that the currents can change quickly, and you’ll need to keep your eyes peeled for incoming surfers and their surfboards.
+It is worth noting that it is safe to swim at Freights Bay but remember that the currents can change quickly, and you’ll need to keep your eyes peeled for incoming surfers and their surfboards.

 — Top surf spot (especially for beginners)